ARM-software/AVH/DoxyGen/infrastructure/src/avh_desktop.md

 **Use in IDEs:**
  - \subpage run_mdk_vscode explains how to use AVH FVPs in Keil MDK for VS Code running on a Linux/Windows/MacOs machine.
  - \subpage run_mdk_uv4 explains how to use Keil MDK uVision running on a local Windows PC.
+ - Several other popular development and debug environments such as **IAR** and **Lauterbach** support the Fast Models-based targets and can be used with AVH FVPs as well.
+Refer to documentation of corresponding tools for setup details.